 This reason can be dismissed as vanity, but this is a reductive argument.
 If someone has been very self-conscious about a particular area of their body for years and thinks that changing that will improve their self-esteem and confidence, then their decision should be respected.

-Having serious hang-ups about your body can severely impact someone’s mental and emotional health, and if they’ve already tried to accept things as they are, the next course of action is to consider combating it.
-Cosmetic surgery can infinitely improve someone’s confidence and positively brighten their entire outlook – therefore you should try to understand this motivation for surgery and support the patient accordingly.
+Having serious hang-ups about your body can severely impact someone’s mental and emotional health.
+If they’ve already tried to accept things as they are, the next course of action is to consider combating them.
+Perhaps they have tried exercise, pilates, or yoga classes but are physically unable to achieve their desired results.
+Cosmetic surgery can infinitely improve someone’s confidence and positively brighten their entire outlook – therefore, you should try to understand this motivation for surgery and support the patient accordingly.

 If you or someone you know is considering plastic surgery, you should always spend time and effort researching reputable surgeons.
 In the past, people have gone with the first plastic surgeon they found locally, but this can give you a narrow view of what can be done to fix the body hang-up that you want to be addressed.

 Now, the internet has made it much easier to track down a surgeon that will perform the work you want in the way you want.
-The surgeon needs to exactly share your vision of your ideal finished result.
+The surgeon needs to share your vision of your ideal finished result exactly.
 Don’t be afraid to consult multiple surgeons before deciding on one that you get on well with and who truly understands precisely what you want.

-Scars are a personal thing, and some people may be able to accept their scars better than others.
+Scars are a personal thing, and some people may accept their scars better than others.
 Sometimes they can bring back painful memories of trauma, causing patients to seek the help of a plastic surgeon to improve the appearance of the scars.

-Scar reduction surgery is a popular treatment, especially when the marks are very visible, are a result of acne, or elicit unwanted attention from strangers.
-All good plastic surgeons will be able to suggest a way to reduce the mental and physical impact of scars, whether that be with regular surgery, like skin grafts, or non-surgical procedures like facials and treatments to reduce pigmentation.
+Scar reduction surgery is a popular treatment, especially when the marks are obvious, result from acne, or elicit unwanted attention from strangers.
+All good plastic surgeons will suggest a way to reduce the mental and physical impact of scars, whether that be with regular surgery, like skin grafts, or non-surgical procedures like peels and treatments to reduce pigmentation.